MartinaBialek/CyberBootcamp-UofO-Project-1/README.md

 Machines within the network can only be accessed by the **jump box provisioner**.

-- _TODO: Which machine did you allow to access your ELK VM?
+**Which machine did you allow to access your ELK VM?
 What was its IP address?
-- My IP Address: 50.45.135.213
+- IP Address of the Azadmin/Sysadmin machine

 A summary of the access policies in place can be found in the table below: